Living Witness: Plot

 The episode opens with a scene on the "warship Voyager", an alternate Voyager with a brutal, sadistic crew.
 The Vaskan ambassador requests their military aid against their enemies, the Kyrians, but the crew goes above and beyond what is necessary, committing genocide against them with biological weapons and executing the Kyrian revolutionary hero Tedran.
 The scene is then revealed to be a recreation by a Kyrian museum exhibit, seven hundred years later.
 In the actual course of events, Captain Janeway had agreed to provide the Vaskans with medical supplies in exchange for dilithium crystals.
 Tedran and the Kyrians boarded Voyager to stop the deal, which they thought was a military alliance.
 During their time on the ship, they stole a data module carrying a backup copy of the Doctor.

 Quarren (Henry Woronicz), the curator at the museum, has found the Doctor's backup module three weeks prior.
 He is able to activate it using Voyager's own tools.
 The Doctor, upon seeing this biased simulation of history, is appalled and offers to show Quarren the correct version of events.
 Initially, the Doctor's claims that Voyager was unfairly depicted by the Kyrians are ignored, and he is told he could be held accountable for war crimes when he presents his story to the Commission of Arbiters.
 The Doctor states, however, that a presently non-functional Starfleet medical tricorder would settle the issue of who killed Tedran.

 After fending off an angry mob of Vaskans intent on destroying what they now know to be a museum of false history, the Doctor initially wishes to abandon his quest to set the record straight and says that the truth may cause more harm and violence.
 Quarren objects, saying that the tension between the Kyrian and Vaskan cultures has already reached the breaking point.
 Quarren stresses that both races on his planet need to hear the truth about the real course of events on Voyager.
 This persuades the Doctor to continue searching for the tricorder.

 The episode ends an indeterminate number of years later, as the museum's new curator explains that the two species finally made peace thanks to the Doctor's efforts, with Quarren living long enough to see peace made.
 Following the peace, the Doctor served as the surgical chancellor for the Kyrians and Vaskans for many years, but eventually he took a ship and departed for Earth, saying that "he had a longing for home".

 Reception

-In 2012, Den of Geek ranked "Living Witness" the second best episode of Star Trek: Voyager, behind "Year of Hell".

-SyFy ranked "Living Witness" as one of the top ten episodes of Star Trek: Voyager in 2015.

-In a 2016 article highlighting the best episode from each Star Trek series, Digital Trends gave "Living Witness" an honorable mention.
-TrekNews.net ranked this the second best episode of Star Trek: Voyager, in 2016.